 But, the NVMe M.2 is going to give you much more speed as compared to the SATA M.2.
 This is because it works on PCI Express specifications as we have already discussed.
 So, yes, you can reach up to 8 GB/s with the latest version of PCIe in your system and a good NVMe SSD.

-Its means, if you are buying an NVMe SSD with a read/write limit of 2000MB/s, you are going to get it for sure with your PCIe 3.0 x4 slot.
+This means, if you are buying an NVMe SSD with a read/write limit of 2000MB/s, you are going to get it for sure with your PCIe 3.0 x4 slot.

 Price is never a barrier if you really want to enhance your system’s capabilities.
 But, buying any computer hardware can be pretty costly.
 So, we should know which one is affordable here.
-There is no need to see this comparison if you do not have an option to choose between these both drives.
+There is no need to see this comparison if you do not have the option to choose between both drives.
 If your motherboard doesn’t support PCIe, you will always have to buy SATA M.2.

 You can easily buy a 1TB SATA M.2 drive for around 100 US$.
 However, an NVMe drive with the same storage capacity can cost you 200 US$.